bonny/WordPress-Simple-History/readme.txt

 = 2.0.2 (November 2014) =

-- Fixed wrong number of arguments used in filter on RSS-feed
+- Fixed wrong number of arguments used in filter in RSS-feed

 = 2.0.1 (November 2014) =